bitnami/charts/bitnami/redis-cluster/README.md

 ## NetworkPolicy

-To enable network policy for Redis&trade;, install
+To enable network policy for Redis&reg;, install
 [a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.